Coping with secondary cancer can be very difficult. Getting the help and support you and your family need can help.

 Write your questions down before you talk to your doctor or nurse to help you remember what you want to ask.

-The teams caring for you, including the symptom control or palliative care teams, can support you and those close to you, when exploring these questions.
+The teams caring for you can support you and those close to you when exploring these questions.
 They can also help you prepare for the future.
 This is called advance care planning.

 Family and friends